 Job Functions and Work Environment of K-9 Officers

 K-9 officers are specialized units within a police force.
-Their primary tasks include drug interdiction and tracking, locating and apprehending fleeing criminals or missing persons.
-Some K-9's may assist in locating bombs or bomb materials or cadavers.
+Their primary tasks include drug interdiction and tracking along with locating and apprehending fleeing criminals or missing persons.
+Some K-9s may assist in locating bombs, bomb materials, or cadavers.

 Most dogs and handlers are trained for multiple purposes so that they can provide maximum benefit and as much return on investment as possible.
-This means anyone K-9 team may be called upon to search for people, explosives or drugs, and sometimes perhaps all three in the same shift.
+This means any K-9 team may be called upon to search for people, explosives, or drugs, and sometimes perhaps all three in the same shift.

 In the event, a subject flees from a patrol officer, or a person has gone missing, K-9 officers will be called to track them.
 Handlers are trained to read their four-legged friends' body language so they can be more effective on the track.

 K-9s become part of the family for handlers.
 Quite often, they live at home with their partner and roam around the house like any other family pet.
 Police K-9s are incredibly adept at separating work life from home life, but they seem to love both truly.

 The K-9 is often just as comfortable on the couch having his ears scratched as he is on a track or a drug sniff.
 The officer, of course, has the benefit of going to work with his best friend every day.